momochi000/typewar/README.md

 I'll fill them in as I need them but it'll be good to have the framework in place
 #### Don't allow switching modes if a text fragment is active (conditionally)
-should allow this if you have the correct skill or when going from offense to defense
+Should allow this only if you have the correct skill
 #### When player defends the monster attack spins and drops
 the battle enemy attack text fragment thingy (ugh.. i need a better name for thisss.)
 Attach physics to the thing if it doesn't already exist, and add spin